-All Australians travelling to Seychelles, whether for tourism or business or for short or long stays, are encouraged to register with the Department of Foreign Affairs and Trade.
-Australians can register in person at any Australian Embassy, High Commission or Consulate or on-line.
-The registration information provided by you will help us to find you in an emergency - whether it is a natural disaster, civil disturbance or a family emergency.
+If you are travelling to the Seychelles, whatever the reason and however long you will be there, we encourage you to register with the Department of Foreign Affairs and Trade.
+You can register online or in person at any Australian Embassy, High Commission or Consulate.
+The information you provide will help us to contact you in an emergency - whether it is a natural disaster, civil disturbance or a family issue.

 In a consular emergency if you are unable to contact the High Commission, you can call the 24-hour Consular Emergency Centre on +61 2 6261 3305, or 1300 555 135 within Australia.

 If a natural disaster occurs, follow the advice of local authorities.
 Information on natural disasters can be obtained from the Humanitarian Early Warning Service website.